alexey-martynov/alexey-martynov.github.io/_posts/2026-08-05-complex-latex-usage.md

 ## Making Stuff Reusable

-All this stuff should be placed somewhere.
+All these stuff should be placed somewhere.
 When a single and unique document created the possible place is preamble of the document.
 When set of documents created this approach ineffective.